calliewentling/ApregoarProject/README.md

 CROWDSOURCING web and mobile apps allow anyone to associate instances to published news stories as community contributors.

-COMMERCIAL back office plugsin allow journalists to associate instances to the articles as they publish as verified contributors.
+COMMERCIAL back office plugins allow journalists to associate instances to the articles as they publish as verified contributors.

 In both tools, users can define place by choosing existing places from the built-in gazetteers (spatial libraries) and connections (ex: open street map).
 Eventually, a tool suggesting places based on the place names identified in the text can be confirmed or ignored by the user.
 Users can also upload their own spatial definitions or connect to other public resources.
 If no existing  places (or set of places) match where an event happened, users may design their own areas by drawing the locations on a map within the tools.